 Federal Supplemental Educational Opportunity Grant (FSEOG): This grant is for undergraduate students with exceptional financial need.
-Pell Grant recipients with a zero expected family contribution (EFC) will be given priority consideration for FSEOG funds.

 STATE GRANTS (Do not need to be repaid.)

 Mason Out-of-State Grant: The purpose of the grant is to provide assistance to financially needy undergraduate out-of-state residents.